otakumesi/toy_full_text_search_engine/README.md

 # About This Repository
-This repository is porting project of the url below.
+This repository is ported from a project of the url below.
 https://artem.krylysov.com/blog/2020/07/28/lets-build-a-full-text-search-engine/

 # Installation